 But equally important is using technology for tracking and synching counts.
 Using inventory management programs can eliminate a lot of the headaches associated with stock counting.

 With the capabilities of the cloud and digital wireless technology, there is no longer a need for printed hard copies of every file.
 In fact, consider it an advantage to go as paperless as possible.
-Digitizing further reduces clutter, not to mention it saves money and trees.
+Digitizing further reduces clutter, not to mention it saves operating costs and trees.

 Once you’ve converted all of your documents, be sure to take the next step in organizing them through your cloud-based storage.
 Create folders with accurate titles, and try to continuously sort files whenever you start new documents, spreadsheets, etc. Folders will allow yourself and all of your staff to easily locate and access whatever they need quickly and easily.